The Critics' Circle

-The Critics' Circle is the national professional body of British critics for dance, drama, film, music, books and visual arts.
-It was established in 1913 as a successor to the Society of Dramatic Critics, which was formed in 1906 but had become inactive.
-The association is the equivalent of the American Theatre Critics Association, but older.
+The Critics' Circle is the national professional body of British critics for books, drama, film, music, dance, visual arts and architecture.
+It was established in 1913 as a successor to the defunct Society of Dramatic Critics, formed in 1906.
+The association is analogous to the 1974 American Theatre Critics Association, but broader in scope.

+Awards

+The Critics’ Circle Awards are claimed to be unique, decided by the country’s most experienced professional arts journalists and critics on the basis of hearing the widest range of performances across the UK and Ireland.